Craving crunchy popiah rolls for a light lunch or midday snack? Check out the best popiah stalls in Singapore with delivery options too.

 4. Souperstar: Classics with a modern twist

-You might think western soup and popiah make a strange combination.
+You might think Western soup and popiah make a strange combination.
 But if there’s any place that does it well, it’s Souperstar.
-We love its extensive popiah range that features heritage-rich flavours and modern fusion rolls.
+We love its extensive popiah range in Singapore that features heritage-rich flavours and modern fusion rolls.
 The traditional popiah is a safe bet.
-Think slow-cooked turnips, eggs, cilantro, peanuts and crispy bits encased within soft handmade popiah skin.
+Slow-cooked turnips, eggs, cilantro, peanuts and crispy bits make it one of the best popiahs in Singapore for classic flavours.

 Price: From $3.80 per piece; bundle sets from $29.90